Right to keep and bear arms: United Kingdom

-Furthermore, the law does not allow an offensive weapon or ordinary item intended or adapted as an offensive weapon to be carried in public before the threat of violence arises.
+Furthermore, the law does not allow an offensive weapon or an ordinary item intended to be used or adapted for use as an offensive weapon to be carried in public before the threat of violence arises.
 This would only be acceptable in the eyes of the law if the person armed themselves immediately preceding or during an attack (in a public place).
 This is known as a "weapon of opportunity" or "instantaneous arming".

 Other

 Sharia law

 Under Sharia law, there is an intrinsic freedom to own arms.
 However, in times of civil strife or internal violence, this right can be temporarily suspended to keep peace and prevent harm, as mentioned by Imam ash-Shatibi in his works on Maqasid ash-Shari'ah (The Intents and Purposes of Shari'ah).
 Citizens not practicing Islam are prohibited from bearing arms and are required to be protected by the military, the state for which they pay the jizyah.
-In exchange they do not need to pay the zakat.
+They do not need to pay the zakat in exchange.

 Yemen

-Yemen recognizes statutory right to keep and bear arms.
+Yemen recognizes a statutory right to keep and bear arms.
 Firearms are both easily and legally accessible.

 Gun violence and the politics of the right to bear arms

 Legal restrictions on the right to keep and bear arms are usually put in place by legislators in an attempt to reduce firearm-based violence and crime.
 Their actions may be the result of political groups advocating for such regulations.
 The Brady Campaign, Snowdrop Campaign, and the Million Mom March are examples of campaigns calling for tighter restrictions on the right to keep and bear arms.
-Accident statistics can be hard to obtain, but much data is available on the issue of gun ownership and gun related deaths.
+Accident statistics can be hard to obtain, but much data is available on the issue of gun ownership and gun-related deaths.